 Identification and analysis of GAS2 expression in HCC

-To investigate the roles of GAS2 in HCC, we first examined the GAS2 expression in the liver normal and tumor tissues and its related cell lines.
-We found that GAS2 highly expressed in most normal liver tissue and MIHA hepatocytes, while GAS2 was depleted in most tumor tissue and some HCC cell lines such as Huh7, PLC5 and SK-hep1 cells, except for Hep3B (Figure 1A).
+To investigate the roles of GAS2 in HCC, we first examined GAS2 expression in the liver normal and tumor tissues and its related cell lines.
+We found that GAS2 was highly expressed in most normal liver tissues and MIHA hepatocytes, while GAS2 was depleted in most tumor tissues and some HCC cell lines such as Huh7, PLC5, and SK-hep1 cells, with the exception of Hep3B (Figure 1A).

 Ectopic overexpression of GAS2 suppresses HCC cell proliferation

 To further explore the functions of GAS2 in HCC development, we investigated the effect of ectopic expression of GAS2 on cell proliferation.
-We overexpressed GAS2 in HCC cells without endogenous GAS2, for example SK-hep1/Huh7/PLC5 (Figure 1B and Supplementary Figures 1A and 2A) and then analyzed cell viability by counting, MTS assay and colony formation.
-After a 48-h transfection, introduction of GAS2 suppressed cell growth rate in a time-dependent fashion compared with empty vector control (P < 0.05, Figure 1C and D).
-Furthermore, GAS2 overexpression also notably reduced the colony formation ability, when compared with control (P < 0.01, Figure 1E).
-However, there were not significant difference in the Huh7 and PLC5 on cell proliferation among these same assays (P > 0.05, Supplementary Figures 1B-D and 2B-D).
+We overexpressed GAS2 in HCC cells without endogenous GAS2, for example SK-hep1/Huh7/PLC5 (Figure 1B and Supplementary Figures 1A and 2A) and then analyzed cell viability by counting, MTS and colony formation assays.
+After a 48-h transfection, introduction of GAS2 suppressed cell growth rate in a time-dependent fashion compared with the empty vector control (P < 0.05; Figure 1C and D).
+Furthermore, GAS2 overexpression also notably reduced colony formation ability compared with the control (P < 0.01; Figure 1E).
+However, there were no significant differences in the proliferation of Huh7 and PLC5 cells (P > 0.05; Supplementary Figures 1B-D and 2B-D).

-On the other hand, we used specific siRNA to knock down endogenous GAS2 expression in the MIHA and Hep3B cells, and then assessed the ability of the cell proliferation (Figure 2A and Supplementary Figure 3A).
-The result showed the down-regulation of GAS2 in the MIHA caused a more increase cell viability (P < 0.05, Figure 2B and C) and colony formation ability in a time-dependent fashion compared with control cells (P < 0.01, Figure 2D).
-But Hep3B without GAS2 didn’t grow significantly faster than control among these same assays (P > 0.05, Supplementary Figure 3B-D).
+On the other hand, we used specific siRNA to knock down endogenous GAS2 expression in the MIHA and Hep3B cells, and then assessed the cell proliferation (Figure 2A and Supplementary Figure 3A).
+The results showed that the downregulation of GAS2 in MIHA cells caused a higher increase in cell viability (P < 0.05; Figure 2B and C) and colony formation ability in a time-dependent fashion compared with the control cells (P < 0.01, Figure 2D).
+But Hep3B without GAS2 did not grow significantly faster than the control cells (P > 0.05; Supplementary Figure 3B-D).

 Ectopic overexpression of GAS2 alters cell cycle progression in HCC cells

 The growth-suppressive effect of GAS2 may depend on its activity to cell cycle progression.
 FACS analysis of GAS2-transfected SK-hep1cells revealed a significant increase in the population of G0/G1 phase cells compared to the control cells.
-Moreover, there was also a significant decrease in the population of S phase cells although the extent appears minimal (P < 0.01, Figure 3A).
+Moreover, there was also a significant decrease in the population of S phase cells although the extent appears minimal (P < 0.01; Figure 3A).
 Therefore, this also implies GAS2 overexpression can impede G1-to-S cell cycle transition and arrest more G1 cells.
-More importantly, the significant elevation of subG1 cell population upon overexpression of GAS2 transfected SK-hep1 cells was significantly more than 2-fold difference compared with control SK-hep1 cells, (P < 0.01) (Figure 3B), suggesting that the growth inhibition caused by GAS2 is primarily related to apoptosis.
+More importantly, the significant elevation of subG1 cell population upon overexpression of GAS2-transfected SK-hep1 cells had a significantly more than 2-fold difference compared with the control SK-hep1 cells (P < 0.01; Figure 3B), suggesting that the growth inhibition caused by GAS2 was primarily related to apoptosis.

-However, on the other hand, FACS analyzed downregulation of GAS2 in MIHA that there was a decrease in the population of G0/G1 phase cells and an increase in the population of S phase cells, compared to the control cells (Figure 3C, P < 0.05).
-There wasn’t the significant difference between G0/G1 phase and S phase, let alone subG1 phase (Figure 3D, P > 0.05).
+However, on the other hand, FACS analysis of GAS2 downregulation in MIHA cells showed that there was a decrease in the population of G0/G1 phase cells and an increase in the population of S phase cells compared to the control cells (P < 0.05; Figure 3C).
+There wasn’t the significant difference between G0/G1 phase and S phase, let alone subG1 phase (P > 0.05; Figure 3D).

-GAS2 mediates growth arrest through p53-dependent apoptotic pathway
+GAS2 mediates growth arrest through the p53-dependent apoptotic pathway